RIT-EVT/rampup/datasheets/datasheets.md

 everything goes well, it will then put the data into the variable `outputBuffer`.
 If you're having issues with this, set up the Saleae to check if the signals being sent match these values.

+## MAX22530 Datasheet

+### Speed
+The first configuration parameter you'll want to locate is speed.
+Most SPI devices support a range of speeds, but they should have a maximum speed.
+Generally, we're always going to want to operate at the fastest speed possible to limit latency, so we should operate at the max speed of the device.

+Searching with Ctrl+F or using the table, we can pretty quickly find the section titled "SPI Interface," which has the speed limit of 10 MHz directly under it.
+This information can also be found in the "Electrical Characteristics" table under the heading "SPI TIMING CHARACTERISTICS."

+### Mode
+Mode is often the most difficult information to pin down for a SPI device.
+Because SPI is not strictly standardized, different companies use different modes, and they describe what mode they use in different ways.
+Some datasheets may directly tell you the clock polarity and phase, but in this case, the datasheet is not so direct.
+If all else fails, almost all IC datasheets with a serial communication protocol will have a timing diagram that shows how the communication works at the logical level (1s and 0s).
+With a good understanding of clock polarity and phase, we can use the timing diagram to figure out the mode.
+That said, it's very easy to make a mistake here, so debug this early on if you're having issues.
+Sometimes, it's easiest to just guess and check the mode.

+The timing diagram on this datasheet is conveniently found right under the header "Timing Diagram," so it's easy to find.
+The

+### Byte Order

+### Register Addresses

+### Implementation